The McCauley, Gadd and Ford Families: Full Research

 Harry and Margaret Isabella Ladner

-Following their mother’s death, my mother, Hazel Emily, her brother John Glen and young sisters, Olive Rae and Quita Margerett Eva, were ultimately brought up in New Plymouth by their uncle and aunt, Harry and Margaret Isabella Ladner (formerly McCauley), who was John Jnr.’s fifth child.
+Following their mother’s death, my mother, Hazel Emily, her brother John Glen and young sisters, Olive Rae and Quita Margerett Eva, were ultimately brought up in New Plymouth by their uncle and aunt, Harry and Margaret Isabella Ladner (nee McCauley), who was John Jnr.’s fifth child.
 Margaret Isabella, like her mother Eliza Jane, was also a strong but kindly woman whom I well remember, having stayed with her on many occasions.
 As befits her upbringing in an “Orange” family, she was a devout Anglican, who walked the two miles to church every Sunday without fail, even at the age of 80.
 She and her husband, Harry Ladner, a carpenter and joiner who built his own house, aimed to be self-sufficient, keeping chickens that were partly fed with waste meat bones crushed in a home-made “bone-crusher”, and growing their own vegetables and fruit, from which they made delicious jams and other preserves.
 They even had a supply of their own soap, made from fat carefully stored during the grim days of the 1930s depression.
-They lived frugally, refusing to have a refrigerator, washing machine, car or telephone and cut up old newspapers for use as toilet paper.
+They lived frugally, refusing to have a refrigerator, washing machine, car or telephone and cutting up old newspapers for use as toilet paper.
 Personal hygiene was not a high priority as they bathed only weekly!
 They walked everywhere, never using public transport, and Margaret knitted pullovers and socks for her relatives and stored away most gifts given to her, never to be used, like the carpet sweeper that was considered much too superior for domestic use.
 My mother once received a pair of stockings from her as a birthday present and was most amused to find a second card inside with the message “To dear Aunt, with love from Rae”!!
 Margaret and Harry Ladner could, however, be much more generous to others than to themselves; we grandchildren of George Thomas McCauley were regarded with particular favour, especially as we treated them like grandparents, and they were very generous to us with their monetary and other gifts.

 Hazel Emily took a great pride and interest in her Irish and, more specifically, McCauley background.
-As befits her Irish ancestry, she was extremely superstitious and paid regular visits to a local fortune-teller who accurately predicted how her children would meet their future marriage partners.
-She was a diligent correspondent and prolific letter-writer all her life and kept in close touch with many of her McCauley relatives.
+As befits her Irish ancestry, she was extremely superstitious and paid regular visits to a local fortune-teller, Mrs. Fisk, who accurately predicted how her children would meet their future marriage partners.
+She was a diligent correspondent and prolific letter-writer all her life and kept in close touch with many of her McCauley and Ford relatives.
 An excerpt from a letter she wrote to me on 22 November 1967, soon after the death of Eric, about a recent trip she had made to the Waikato and Bay of Plenty, is transcribed in Appendix 8 of this document.
 Eight years later, in 1975, Hazel Emily again visited Katikati to attend the centenary celebrations.
 She died, aged 79, on 29 January 1990 in Auckland of cancer.

 John Glen McCauley